 Organisations can access a discount by bringing internship opportunities directly to the University.
 We can source a suitable candidate for your needs.

-Subsidies are also available for not-for-profit organisations, organisations who engage a female STEM research intern and organisations working in defence, medical technology, biotechnology and pharmaceuticals.
+Subsidies are also available for not-for-profit organisations, organisations who engage a female STEM research intern and organisations working in defence.
 Contact us to find out more.

 How it works